-There are many ways to measure the volatility of an asset.
-You can either use indicators (ATR and Moving Averages), or simply calculate it yourself using Excel spreadsheets.
+There are many ways to measure the volatility in forex.
+We can either use technical indicators, such as ATR (Average True Range) and Moving Averages, or simply calculate the historical volatility ourselves using Excel spreadsheets.

 - How to measure historical volatility in forex using Excel and

-- How to calculate your stop loss and target using ATR%.
+- How to calculate your stop loss and target using ATR percentage.

 Let’s get started!

 Volatility is a statistical measure of the dispersion of return for a given asset or security.
 It refers to the amount of uncertainty or risk related to the size of changes in an asset’s value.

 A higher volatility means that an asset’s value can potentially be spread out over a larger range of values.
 This means the price of the asset can change dramatically over a short time period in either direction.